openedx/openedx-webhooks/docs/details.rst

 Pull requests fall into a number of categories, which determine how it is
 handled:

-- If the author is marked as "internal" (an edX employee), the bot only applies the CLA check.
+- If the author is "internal" to the pull request's GitHub org (as determined by the author's institution affiliation, and the institution's "internal-ghorgs" setting in orgs.yaml), the bot only applies the CLA check.
   No comments are put on the pull request, and no Jira ticket is created.

 - If the title of the pull request indicates this is a blended project (with "[BD-XXX]" in the title), then this is a blended pull request.